-Mr. Clifford zealously represents plaintiffs in class action litigation challenging corporate greed and practices that place profits over people.
-He is actively litigating cases against financial institutions, big tobacco, and the insurance industry over fraudulent, unfair, and unlawful conduct that has harmed millions of consumers.
-He also is litigating a number of data breach cases, in which the personal information of millions of innocent victims was stolen due to the lax security practices of major corporations.
+Mr. Clifford represents plaintiffs in class action litigation challenging corporate greed and practices that place profits over people.
+He is actively litigating cases against financial institutions, big tobacco, and the payday lending industry over fraudulent, unfair, and unlawful conduct that has harmed millions of consumers.
+He also is litigating a number of data privacy cases, with an emphasis on data breaches in which the personal information of millions of innocent victims was stolen due to corporations’ lax data security practices.
 In addition to his consumer protection practice, Mr. Clifford represents whistleblowers who come forward with information about fraud on government programs.

 Prior to joining Tycko & Zavareei in 2019, Mr. Clifford was an Associate in the Washington, D.C. office of Covington & Burling LLP, one of the nation’s top defense-side firms.
 He uses his knowledge of how the other side operates to advance the interests of clients harmed by corporate wrongdoing.
 During his time at Covington, Mr. Clifford represented corporations in complex litigation and government investigations, including matters involving whistleblower allegations in the healthcare and technology industries.
 He also maintained an active pro bono practice, representing indigent defendants in immigration and criminal matters.